 Croissant Baked French Toast with Cinnamon Apples is the tastiest and easiest recipe to serve at your next brunch, special breakfast, or for Christmas Morning.
 Don’t miss this incredible make-ahead recipe!

 If you’re looking for something really special to serve at your next brunch or for Christmas Morning, you can’t beat this incredibly delicious and easy Croissant Baked French Toast with Cinnamon Apples.
 Moreover, the entire dish can be assembled ahead of time and baked the morning of to give you a stress-free and tasty breakfast casserole that everyone will love.

-This Croissant Baked French Toast is truly special enough to serve on the most sacred occasions, like Christmas Morning.
+This Croissant Baked French Toast is truly tasty enough to serve on the most special occasions, like Christmas Morning.
 Put together the night before and don’t miss a minute of the gift opening and family time while this dish bakes in the oven.

 Adding the cinnamon apples really elevates the flavors of this dish giving it that warming apple pie flavor.
 The croissants take it to an almost bread pudding level, without being too mushy.
 Looking for a great pan to bake this in?
 Try this gorgeous Corning Ware “French White” Oval Casserole Baking Dish – truly stunning way to present your casseroles.

 You would think a dish like this would take forever to make, but the assembly is really quite simple.
 And you don’t need to spend a lot of money on it either.
-A couple days old croissants work great and you can get them at your grocery store for a discount.
+Days old croissants work great and you can get them at your grocery store for a discount.